Areas of expertise

 their applicability as nutraceuticals and as colourants in the food and

-Musa is currently pursuing a PhD in Environment and Agrifood at Cranfield University working on the project “Agricultural Bioproducts from Medicinal and Aromatic plants” which is a collaboration between Cranfield University, Rothamsted Research and Mohammed VI Polytechnic University.
+Musa is currently pursuing a PhD in Agrifood at Cranfield University working on the project “Agricultural Bioproducts from Medicinal and Aromatic plants” which is a collaboration between Cranfield University, Rothamsted Research and Mohammed VI Polytechnic University.

-Musa is carrying out his PhD research under the Cranfield Soil and Agrifood Institute, within the Cranfield School of Water, Energy and Environment.
-He is also partly based at Rothamsted Research working under the Molecular Discovery and metabolomics group supervised by Dr. Jane Ward and Professor Mike Beale.
+Musa is carrying out his PhD research under the Plant Science Laboratory within the Centre for Soil, Agrifood and Biosciences at Cranfield University.
+He is also partly based at Rothamsted Research working under the Molecular Discovery and Metabolomics group supervised by Dr. Jane Ward and Professor Mike Beale.
 His project seeks to develop novel compounds and formulations from medicinal and aromatic plants of Moroccan origin that can be used as biostimulants to boost crop yield, and as bioprotectants to control pest and pathogen attack in crops